tugcekonuklar/msc-computer-science-notes/big-data-analytics/Week-2.md

     * In general, examples in a dataset are characterized by the values of features, or attributes, that measure different aspects of the example
     * A set of rules that are intended to be interpreted in sequence is called a decision list.
-Interpreted as a decision list, the rules correctly classify all of the examples in the table, whereas taken indi- vidually,
+Interpreted as a decision list, the rules correctly classify all of the examples in the table, whereas taken individually,
-    * n the slightly more complex form shown in Table 1.3, two of the attri- butes—temperature and humidity—have numeric values.
+    * n the slightly more complex form shown in Table 1.3, two of the attributes—temperature and humidity—have numeric values.
 This means that any learning scheme must create inequalities involving these attributes, rather than simple equality tests as in the former case.
 This is called a numeric-attribute problem—in this case, a mixed-attribute problem because not all attributes are numeric.